wvu-irl/dorm/README.md

 Code for running the D-Optimality Roadmap (DORM) using a determinant bound for belief space planning.
 The code may also be used for running the belief roadmap (BRM) and the belief roadmap search (BRMS).

 # Related Publications #
-Please cite the following papers if you make use of our algorithm or code in any of your own endeavors:
+Please cite the following paper if you make use of our algorithm or code in any of your own endeavors:

 * **[A Determinant Bound on the Covariance Matrix for Path Planning in Gaussian Belief Space](...)**, *J. Strader and Y. Gu*